pietromiotti/GDL-Project2021/README.md

 ## CREDIT
-For all the parts the code was heavly based on https://github.com/RexYing/diffpool
+For all the parts the code is based on https://github.com/RexYing/diffpool